JimChr-R4GN4R/Secarmy-CTF-writeups/Crypto/Alien (200 points)/README.md

 This is really nice...At the bottom of the page it had a solution about a similar challenge!

-Found that this text is called 'Malbolge' and if I understood correctly is like a program language which can be readed by Malbolge compilers..
+Found that this text is called 'Malbolge' and if I understood correctly is a program language which can be readed by Malbolge compilers..

 So tried to use this compiler: http://malbolge.doleczek.pl/